Save

 Paired Stimulus (Forced Choice) (Definition) Two items are presented at a time, and the client chooses one.
 Each item is paired with with other items to create a ranked preference list.

 Multiple Stimulus With Replacement (MSW) (Definition) Multiple items are presented.
-After selection, the chosen item is returned tot he array for the next trial.
+After selection, the chosen item is returned to the array and shuffle them up for the next trial.

 Multiple Stimulus With Replacement (MSW) (Example) Marble Run is chosen three times out of five trials, which Slinky and Bubbles are chosen once.
 This suggests that Marble Run is a good choice for the reinforcer testing.

-Multiple Stimulus Without Replacement (MSWO) (Definition) Similar to MSW, but once an item is selected, it is removed from the array.
+Multiple Stimulus Without Replacement (MSWO) (Definition) Similar to MSW, but once an item is selected, it is removed from the array until all of them are chosen or the learner stops.
 This method efficiently produces a clear preference hierarchy.

 Multiple Stimulus Without Replacement (MSWO) (Example) In MSWO with 6 toys, the first three choices quickly reveal top preferences.